Ansett-ANA Flight 149

-On 22 September 1966 a Vickers Viscount departed from Mount Isa, Queensland, Australia for a 73-minute flight to Longreach.
+Ansett-ANA Flight 149 crashed near Winton in Queensland, Australia on 22 September 1966, killing all on board.
+The Vickers Viscount aircraft departed from Mount Isa, Queensland, Australia for a 73-minute flight to Longreach.
 Forty-four minutes after takeoff a fire started in one of the engines.
 The crew were unable to extinguish the fire or feather the propeller so made an emergency descent with the intention of landing at Winton, a small town along the route.
 The fire spread to the fuel tank and weakened the wing structure so that a large part of the left wing broke away and the aircraft crashed.
 All twenty-four occupants were killed.
 The accident remains the fifth-worst in Australia's civil aviation history.

 The flight

 Ansett-ANA Flight 149, a Vickers Viscount registered VH-RMI, took off from Mount Isa at 12:08 pm Eastern Standard Time and climbed to an altitude of 17,500 feet (5 334 m) for the flight of 316 nautical miles (585 km) to Longreach.
 On board were two pilots, two air hostesses and twenty passengers.

 At 12:52 pm the Flight Service Unit at Longreach heard a radio transmission from the crew of Flight 149 saying they were making an emergency descent.
 Two minutes later the crew notified Longreach they had a fire warning for number 2 engine and had been unable to feather the propeller.
-At 12:59 pm Longreach received a message relayed by the crew of a Douglas DC-3 saying fire in the engine nacelle was visible to the crew of Flight 149 and they were diverting to land at Winton airport, 92 nautical miles (171 km) from Longreach.
+At 12:59 pm Longreach received a message from Flight 149, relayed by the crew of a Douglas DC-3, saying fire in the engine nacelle was visible to the crew, and they were diverting to land at Winton airport, 92 nautical miles (171 km) from Longreach.

 At 1:03 pm when only 13.5 nautical miles (25 km) from the airport VH-RMI crashed on Nadjayamba Station and was engulfed in flames.